arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * In which part of the lifecycle performance should be taken in consideration, and how?
 * How could a Denial of Service arise not maliciously but for a design or architectural problem?
 * Why does Event-Driven Architecture improve scalability?
+* What’s the relationship between Performance and Scalability?

 ####[[↑]](#toc) <a name='soa'>Questions about Service Oriented Architecture and Microservices:</a>